BASL and BLTG Dinners

 BASL Annual Dinner

-This years BASL Annual Dinner will be held in The Great Hall at Warwick Castle on Thursday 21st September.
+This year's BASL Dinner will be held in The Great Hall at the Merchant Adventurers' Hall on Thursday 20th September.

 There is a maximum of 120 places and tickets will available on a first come first served basis at £50 per head, including return transfer from the conference venue.